This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Shared Beliefs

-Judaism and Christianity both have roots in the teachings of the Old Testament.
-Both religions believe in the one true God of Abraham, Isaac, and Jacob.
-They share many core beliefs, such as the importance of leading a moral life, showing compassion to others, and seeking forgiveness for wrongdoing.
+Judaism and Christianity both come from the Old Testament.
+They believe in the one true God of Abraham, Isaac, and Jacob.
+They also value leading a moral life, showing kindness, and seeking forgiveness for wrongdoings.

 Sacred Texts